Usamazafar97/SkyForecaster/README.md

 ## 2. User Stories & App Architecture 🌟

 Before development, I carefully crafted user stories to guide the app’s functionality, focusing on a smooth user experience.
-Below is a visual representation of our architecture and screen flow:
+Below is a visual representation of the architecture and screen flow:

 ### User Stories, Architecture & Screen Flow